-- Take no longer than 15 minutes to skim read: Which means key information in each section should be easy for readers to find
+- Take no longer than 15 minutes to skim read.
+Make sure that key information in each section is easy for readers to find.

-- Mirror the length of its audience: The length is directly tied to the intent.
+- Mirror the length of its audience.
+The length is directly tied to the intent.
 If the purpose is for outsiders who know nothing about your business to gain a deeper understanding, it must include detailed executive summaries and team descriptions.
 If the intent is to procure investment, it must be built to withstand legal scrutiny and include any information a bank would look for in a business loan application.
 Know your audience, and work backwards to create the ideal business plan to match that scenario (we’ll dive into exactly how to do this in a later section).

 How to present your business plan?